 Oak Knoll School of the Holy Child employs a full-time certified Athletic Trainer, who is responsible for the overall health and wellness of student-athletes in both the middle school and upper school – focusing on not only the physical but mental well-being of Oak Knoll’s student-athletes.
-The athletic trainer attends every home game and practice, along with traveling to certain tournament games as well.
+The athletic trainer attends home games and practices, along with traveling to certain tournament games as well.
 The athletic trainer has office hours during the school day where student-athletes can meet to discuss ailments, rehab injuries, talk about recovery plans and more.

-2019 began the start of an annual speaker series focusing on athletic training and health.
-These speaker series will focus on pertinent topics in the athletic training field and open to the community to gather and learn from a panel of experts.
+2019 began the start of an annual speaker series focusing on current trends in athletics.
+These speaker series will focus on physical, mental and emotional topics in athletics and are open to the community to gather and learn from a panel of experts.
 The inaugural series was catered toward ACL Prevention and Recovery.

 The athletic trainer works closely with the school nurse, physicians, and other medical professionals to provide the best possible care for our student athletes.
 Any student athlete who suffers and injury or condition requiring treatment or evaluation by a physician or other health care professional should request a note detailing diagnosis and any instructions or limitations.
 Any student-athlete who seeks medical treatment must obtain a doctor’s note clearing them for participation because they will be allowed to return to play.

 A concussion is a brain injury that is caused by: